Skip to Content

 Coordinates: 28°21’59.99″S 137°21’59.99″E

-Every eight years, flood waters top the lake up, although it’s only ever been filled to capacity a total of three times over the last 160 years.
+Flood waters fill the lake every eight years, although it has only been filled three times over the last 160 years.
 While it’s mostly dry, with water in the lake comes a whole host of interesting wildlife.
 Millions of waterbirds, comprised of over 80 species, flock to the area after the rain.

-To get some seriously excellent bird-watching in, look to visit Lake Eyre between April and October.
-The monsoon rains will not only heighten your bird-spotting chances, but you can spot other wildlife attracted by the rains, like frogs and fish, as well as some beautiful wildflowers!
+To get some seriously excellent bird-watching in, visit Lake Eyre between April and October.
+The monsoon rains will heighten your bird-spotting chances, and you can spot other wildlife attracted by the rains, like frogs and fish, as well as some beautiful wildflowers!

 Once the river dries up again and food resources decline, birds will migrate away from the area, and it goes into sleep mode until the next monsoon rains hit!